MaibornWolff/private-ens/README.md

 }
 ```

 ## 2. ENS deployment
 We fetch the ENS registry and registrar ([@ensdomains/ens](https://github.com/ensdomains/ens) on github) and the resolver ([@ensdomains/resolver](https://github.com/ensdomains/resolvers) on github) from npm.
-To deploy them at once, they are first copied to the `contracts` folder of this truffle project where they can be compiled and migrated at once (using the contracts from node_modules directly would be better - if you know how please get in touch).
+To deploy them at once, they are first copied to the `contracts` folder of this truffle project where they can be compiled and migrated at once (using the contracts from node_modules directly would be better—if you know how please get in touch).

-#### Short version
+### Short version
 1. `npm install`
 2. `npm run copyContracts` to copy the registry (`ENS.sol` and `ENSRegistry.sol`), the public resolver (`PublicResolver.sol`, `ResolverBase.sol`, and the `profiles` folder), and the registrar (`FIFSRegistrar.sol`) from `node_modules` to the `contracts` folder
 3. `npm run deployContracts` to deploy the registry, registrar, and resolver

-#### Under the hood
+### Under the hood
 The migration script `migrations\2_deploy_ens.js` does the following:
 1. Deploy `ENSRegistry`.
 By default the deployer will own the root node `0x00`
 2. Deploy TLD `'eth'` registrar.
-All label registered here will automatically receive the suffix .eth in the registry resulting in the domain label.eth.
+Any label registered here will automatically receive the suffix .eth in the registry resulting in the domain label.eth.
 The registrar is deployed with parameters:
-  - `ensAddr`: Address of the ENSRegistry dpeloyed in step 1
+  - `ensAddr`: Address of the ENSRegistry deployed in step 1
   - `node`: Namehash, for `'eth'` this is `0x93cdeb708b7545dc668eb9280176169d1c33cfd8ed6f04690a0bcc88a93fc4ae`
 3. Set Registrar to be subnode owner of `'eth'` by calling `setSubnodeOwner` in the registry with parameters:
   - `node`: `0x00` (initial root node)